eclipse-archived/smarthome/docs/documentation/development/testing.md

     PercentType pt = new PercentType("0.0001");
     assertThat(pt.toString(), is(equalTo("0.0001")));

-To use the hamcrest library in your test project, you just have to add the following entry to the list of imported packages:

-    org.hamcrest;core=split
+In the OSGi context of Eclipse SmartHome test execution must always be run inside an OSGi runtime.
+Eclipse PDE Plugin allows to run the JUnit test classes as `Plug-in test` but the required bundles have to be selected first:
+The most easy way to execute tests in a test fragment is to use the provided launch configuration from the binding test archetype.
+This may be modified in the `Run Configurations...` menu to match the required bundles/plug-ins.
+Another way is to create a test/package/bundle specific lanuch configuration with the following steps:
+- Select the test class/package or bundle
+- In context menu select `Run as -> JUnit Plug-in Test`
+- after test run (which might fail due to unmet dependencies) select the configuration in `Run Configurations...`
+- select `plug-ins selected below only` in the `Plug-ins` tab then `Deselect all`
+- search for your test fragment bundle and enable it, then clear the search field (important to enable the action buttons again)
+- select `Add Required Plug-ins`, then `Apply`, then `Run`
+- since the `Add Required Plug-ins` action is a little overeager it will also select other `.test` fragments which you may be required to deselect manually.

-Tests can be executed from Eclipse by right-clicking the test file and clicking on `Run As => JUnit Test`.
-From maven one can execute the test with `mvn test` command in the folder of the test fragment bundle.
+From maven one can execute the test with `mvn install` command from the folder of the test fragment bundle.

 Mockito
 ---